malramsay64/personal_site/content/post/failing_hard.md

 The molecule I am studying is comprised of three circles, one large and two small, arranged like a Mickey Mouse head.

-![The molecule I am studying, three circles arrraged like a Mickey Mouse head.](/static/img/molecules/trimer.png)
+![The molecule I am studying, three circles arranged like a Mickey Mouse head.](/static/img/molecules/trimer.png)

 To make calculations with these toy systems easier,